agagnon2/JeanPI-crawler/README.md

 # Run the App

 _Notes : The react App is not yet connected to the backend app.
 This will come shortly.
-TO run the code and get results in he CLI, follow the backend app setup_
+To run the code and get results in the CLI, follow the backend app setup_

 ## Run the backend app